PABA: benefits, dosage, contraindications

 UV exposure ✪✪✪✪✪

-PABA was once widely used as an active ingredient in sunscreens for its effectiveness in blocking UVB rays, thereby helping prevent skin damage caused by sun exposure.
+PABA was once widely used as an active ingredient in sunscreens for its effectiveness in blocking UVB rays, thereby helping to prevent skin damage caused by sun exposure.
 PABA is an FDA-approved sunscreen.

 Posologie

-Peyronie's Disease ✪✪✪✪✪
+Peyronie's disease ✪✪✪✪✪

 Posologie